 What is the Child Custody Education Class that is required for me to attend?

 When a complaint for custody or modification of a current Custody Order is filed each party is required to attend a Child Custody Education Class presented by the Crime Victims Center of Fayette County.
 Attendance is mandatory for all parties in an action and is reported to the Child Custody Services Office.
-Parties living outside of the area may contact an agency near them to attend a similar class.
+Parties living outside of the area may contact a court near them to attend a similar class after they have submitted the curriculum of the out of county class to Child Custody Services.
 The class offered in Fayette County is a one-time, four hour parent education seminar to help amicably formulate a custody arrangement that will meet the needs of the children involved in custody disputes.
 All parties in a custody action are mandated to attend this seminar; no one is singled out.
 The seminar is informal in nature and focuses on ways to help your child cope and accept the change in living arrangements and circumstances.
 The program is designed to teach effective parenting during the transitional stages of divorce and/or separation.

 Do I have to have an attorney represent me?

 It is recommended that you seek legal counsel to assist you with your custody case.
 The Child Custody Services Office is unable to provide legal advice.
 Therefore, any questions you may have should be directed to an attorney.

 Where can I obtain a copy of my Court Order?